hl7-eu/xShare/input/pagecontent/get-started-down.md

 ### What You Should Be Able to Do

-Given that your system manages Natural Person authentication in accordance with European Regulations (see more details [here]), the following functionality should be provided:
+Given that your system manages Natural Person authentication in accordance with European Regulations , the following functionality should be provided:

 - Your system enables the authenticated Natural Person (data owner) to:
   - View and select from the available health data to download.